 17.2.
 Data revision - practice

-Revisions are synchronised with revisions of the input data, namely air emissions accounts, which is usually disseminated in December.
+Revisions are synchronised with revisions of the input data, namely air emissions accounts, which are usually published in December.
 A revision is therefore expected in the beginning of the year.

 Every year Eurostat publishes the complete time series, which normally leads to revisions of data previously published.